VultureProject/vulture-doc/vultureOS/docs/services/listener.md

 `MessageTrace O365 Client ID`: The authorized client ID for authentication `MessageTrace O365 Client Secret`: The corresponding client secret for the authorized client

+### Vendor Log CNAPP WIZ specific parameters

+`Cnapp Wiz Client ID`: The Oauth2 client ID to authenticate with the Cnapp Wiz APIs `Cnapp Wiz Client Secret`: The Oauth2 client secret to authenticate with the Cnapp Wiz APIs `Cnapp Wiz API URL`: The API URL to use to fetch logs (default one should be valid for most use cases)

 ## Specific settings for Filebeat Listening Mode

 The LOG (Filebeat) mode allows users to use a dedicated filebeat service to fetch logs and pass them to Rsyslog.